TTQBqueen/UNCG-Fitness-Connnect-Project/README.md

 > All passwords are password
 >

-when creating a class url must be a image adress.
+when creating a class URL must be an image address.